opentracing/opentracing.io/README.md

 Navigate to http://localhost:1313/ to see the site.
 Any content changes you make will automatically appear.

-Thist's it!
+That's it!
 Most articles can be found in the `/content` directory, and are written in Markdown.
 For basic changes, use the following flow:
 * edit the markdown files directly
 * commit and push to your fork
 * make a pull request